 - Enable SSL/TLS.

 Enable client authentication on the desired network layers (transport or http).

-The PKI realm relies on the TLS settings of the node’s network interface.
-The realm can be configured to be more restrictive than the underlying network connection - that is, it is possible to configure the node such that some connections are accepted by the network interface but then fail to be authenticated by the PKI realm.
+When clients connect directly to Elasticsearch and are not proxy-authenticated, the PKI realm relies on the TLS settings of the node’s network interface.
+The realm can be configured to be more restrictive than the underlying network connection.
+That is, it is possible to configure the node such that some connections are accepted by the network interface but then fail to be authenticated by the PKI realm.
 However, the reverse is not possible.
 The PKI realm cannot authenticate a connection that has been refused by the network interface.

 In particular this means:

 - The transport or http interface must request client certificates by setting

 - The interface must trust the certificate that is presented by the client

 ssl.verification_modefor an explanation of this setting.

 - The protocols supported by the interface must be compatible with those used by the client.

 The relevant network interface (transport or http) must be configured to trust any certificate that is to be used within the PKI realm.
 However, it is possible to configure the PKI realm to trust only a subset of the certificates accepted by the network interface.
 This is useful when the SSL/TLS layer trusts clients with certificates that are signed by a different CA than the one that signs your users' certificates.